 We break down the Oakley Flak Jacket, Flak 2.0 and Half Jacket 2.0 and explain the frame and lens differences so you know what you’re buying!

-Oakley Jacket sunglasses are some of the most popular sport frames on the market.
-With the Half Jacket, Half Jacket 2.0, Flak Jacket and Flak 2.0, it can get a bit confusing.
-We’ll compare the sizes and designs of the current models along with the standard, XL and other variations available so you can keep them straight.
+Oakley Jacket sunglasses are some of the most popular sports frames on the market.
+And with the Half Jacket, Half Jacket 2.0, Flak Jacket, and Flak 2.0, it can get a bit confusing.
+Plus, we’ll compare the sizes and designs of the current models along with the standard, XL, and other variations available so you can keep them straight.

 Oakley Half Jacket 2.0 Sunglasses